Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Planting

 Leftover bulbs can be planted in pots and put in a shady, protected place.
-After 8 weeks, bring them into a sunny, warm place for early blooms.
+After ten weeks, bring them into a sunny, warm place for early blooms.

 For all winter color, plant winter pansies in pots, borders, or over bulbs.
 Ornamental cabbage and kale also provide nice winter color.
 Both will thrive if 1 tablespoon of Osmocote is put beneath each plant.